moliver28/research-handbook/content/handbook/product/product-processes/_index.md

 the community can understand and potentially respond with additional justification or context.
 It is also encouraged to move the issue to the `Backlog` as soon as it is clear that it will not be scheduled in the near future.
 This will help with understanding the change, as it will not seem like a last minute change.

+Communicating clearly changing priorities might encourage the community to contribute the issue to GitLab.

 Again, the milestone of an issue can be changed at any moment, including for both of these special milestones.

-For a detailed timeline, see [the product development timeline](/handbook/engineering/workflow/#product-development-timeline).

 #### Shifting commitment mid-iteration

 From time to time, there may be circumstances that change the ability for a team to ship the features/issues they committed to at the beginning of the iteration.
 These steps also apply when an issue is broken into multiple issues.
-When this happens, as a PM you must ensure the impacted issues and their milestones are updated to reflect the new reality (for example, remove `deliverable` tag, update `milestone`, etc.).
+When this happens, as a PM you must coordinate with your EM counterpart that the impacted issues and their milestones are updated to reflect the new reality (for example, remove `deliverable` tag, update `milestone`, etc.).
 Additionally, notify your manager of the shift.

 #### Utilizing our design system to work autonomously

-Our [design system](https://design.gitlab.com) provides the means to work autonomously, without always needing UX insight and feedback.
+Our [design system](https://design.gitlab.com) provides the means to work autonomously, without always needing UX insight, feedback and design.
 When problems can be solved using an already documented paradigm, you don't need to wait for UX approval to bring an issue to a reasonable state within a first iteration.

 If lingering questions remain, subsequent iterations can address any shortcomings the feature might have.

+Always consider that with a dedicated product designer, it's much faster and cheaper to iterate on a design than to re-implement it.
+At the same time, not everything needs a design, and the design system is here to support your engineers and you in those cases.

 #### Introducing a breaking change in a minor release